Part one set out that tax equity outranks all other tools for lifting renewable projects.

 Anyone who has filed personal income taxes in the U.S. can appreciate that taxes are complicated.
 It’s fitting then that tax equity investing adds a significant amount of additional complexity to the traditional project finance model.
 Mastering them begins with committing to the idea that all tax equity partnerships have to comply with federal tax laws.
 In order to ensure this compliance, a set of partnership capital tracking accounts is established.

-accounts keep track of how much value a partner has extracted from a partnership, and ensure that the total tax benefits do not exceed the threshold.
+Capital accounts keep track of how much value a partner has extracted from a partnership, and ensure that the total tax benefits do not exceed the threshold.
 The IRS wants to avoid situations where a partner invests a single dollar and in return receives millions of dollars of tax benefits.

 There are two types of capital accounts: inside basis (also called 704(b)) capital accounts, and outside basis.
 At a high level, the inside accounts determine the allocation of tax benefits between partners, and the outside accounts determine how much of their allocated benefits a partner may use in a given year.